Stranding $\mathfrak{sl}_n$ webs: Local invariance calculations

-The next lemma uses the structural properties of stranding at a vertex to put a condition on the binary labels that occur at that vertex, depending on whether the vertex is Type I or Type II.
+The next lemma uses the structural properties of stranding at a vertex to put a condition on the binary labels that occur at that vertex, depending on whether it is a split or merge.

-\begin{corollary} Suppose $S$ is a valid stranding on a web graph $G$ and $v$ is an interior vertex of $G$ incident to edges $e_1, e_2, e_3$ all directed out of $v$.
+\begin{lemma} Suppose $S$ is a valid stranding on a web graph $G$ and $v$ is an interior vertex of $G$ incident to edges $e_1, e_2, e_3$ all directed out of $v$.
 Then the sum

 is the same for all $1\leq j\leq n$.
-Moreover, this sum is $1$ if $v$ is Type I and $2$ if $v$ is Type II. \end{corollary}
+Moreover, this sum is $1$ if $v$ is a split vertex and $2$ if $v$ is a merge vertex. \end{lemma}